State basketball, hockey championships postponed indefinitely; NCAA hockey tournament canceled

 ECAC Hockey released a statement Thursday afternoon announcing the cancellation of the rest of the men’s hockey tournament and later in the day the NCAA also announced the cancellation of all of its winter championship events, ending the season for both the Clarkson men’s and women’s teams.

-“This decision has been made in accordance with recommendations from public health and meidcal professionals in regard to the coronavirus (COVID-19) situation,” the statement said.
-“We are deeply dissapointed our programs will not have the opportunity to compete for a league championship, however ceasing championship competition is in the best interest of everyone.”
+“This decision has been made in accordance with recommendations from public health and medical professionals in regard to the coronavirus (COVID-19) situation,” the statement said.
+“We are deeply disappointed our programs will not have the opportunity to compete for a league championship, however ceasing championship competition is in the best interest of everyone.”

 “It’s something out of our control,” Clarkson men’s coach Casey Jones said.
 “The safety of the players and fans is first and foremost.
 I feel for the effort the guys put in.
 We trust people are making the best decisions for everybody at stake.